 Of course this does not fit with the Eurocentric sense of ownership of the roots of civilisation.
 Two different narratives emerge from this sense of Eurocentric ownership, particularly in magical circles.
-One is that Egypt was just a corrupt African country where kings married their sisters (a short period of time in a long civilisation) and that Greece was really the cauldron of civilisation.
+One is that Egypt was just a corrupt African country where kings married their sisters (such events happened over a short period of time in a long civilisation) and that Greece was really the cauldron of civilisation (Egypt was already an old lady when Greece climbed out of its cave).
 The other is that Egypt was essentially a ‘white’ country (blink…).
 Both of those narratives are historically wrong, but the truth, as always, is far more complex than it appears on the surface, and is an uncomfortable truth as its complexity does not fit with any specific narrative, be it white, black or purple.

 In today’s world of sound bites, memes, and bullet point information, complexities get kicked into the long grass and ignored.
 While many people are comfortable with that as it serves their various narratives, it does not serve a magician well.
 Being a magician is to be understand and work with the complexities of the universe, and to not turn away from balance and truth, two qualities that both magic and Egypt were founded upon.